slowernews/wisdom-tldr/chapters/chapter_3_action.md

 focus on what doesnt change

 past and future doesn't exist. we cannot control anything, at most we can influenciate something.

--->
+> *'Sometimes people don't want to hear the truth because they don't want their illusions destroyed.' -- Friedrich Nietzsche* -->